tammasr/Pet-Gallery/README.md

 Images will be displayed on the page as a set of thumbnails; clicking on a thumbnail will display a full-sized image to the user.

-User will be able to close the image and return to the thumbnail gallery
+User will be able to close the image and return to the thumbnail gallery.

+Choice: Growth focus

 ### Installation